 Data collection on sexism and harassment in public areas

 In Switzerland and Geneva, very little quantitative or qualitative data exists relating to how women experience public areas or to the sexism and harassment to which they are subjected.
+Research on the influence of urban planning on gender-related violence is also very scarce.

 Survey of women’s habits in public areas in Geneva